roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 ![RAM Installation](./img/ram-installation.jpg "RAM Installation")
 <div class="image-title">RAM Installation</div>

 Notice that your MoBo instruction may specify recommended positions for different number of RAMs.
-Follow that recommendations!
+Follow those recommendations!

 ### Cooler

 People suggest to **avoid applying power** to CPU before installing its cooling system.
 CPU may overheat or become weaker.

 My cooler is designed to work with both Intel and AMD CPUs.
-So the cooler box actually contains much more screws and other details then I needed in this particular build.
+So the cooler box actually contains much more screws and other details than I needed in this particular build.
 This is the reason why its backpanel has such a bizarre form.

 ![Cooler Unboxing](./img/cooler-master-hyper-212-black-unboxing.jpg "Cooler Unboxing")
 <div class="image-title">Cooler Unboxing</div>